vavarun/XceedAssignment/README.md

 Xceed Assignment

-This project was initiated by using Create React App and a little cleanup
+This project was scaffolded by using Create React App.

 To run the project